opra-tool/opra/README.md

 ## Tooling configs

 For most of the tools, the configuration is in the `package.json` to reduce the amount of files in the project.

-## Remarks

-* The code uses double precision floating point numbers, as it is based on matlab code and matlab [uses doubles by default](https://de.mathworks.com/help/matlab/matlab_prog/floating-point-numbers.html).
-* Strange results have been observed when using `reduce()` to sum arrays.
-It is advised to use a for loop instead.